 SPECIAL NOTES:

 Registration took place in the immense lobby where Attendees frequently stopped at the Bulletin Board and the Prayer Board.
 What would a Brethren gathering be without Four Square.
 Lunch & Dinner buffets were also served in the main lobby, and beautiful weather made Outside Dining especially enjoyable.
-Unfortunately, sound on the main conference floor was disappointing as reverberation was strong from the middle backward, and especially near the back wall of the large room.
-The suspect unlowered Middle Partition may have contributed to the poor sound quality.
-People seated in front of the Partition were able to sense better sound quality.
+Unfortunately, sound on the main conference floor was disappointing as reverberation was strong from the middle backward, and especially near the back wall of the large hall.
+The suspect lower Middle Partition may have contributed to the poor sound quality.
+People seated in front of the Partition were able to enjoy better sound quality.
 Thus, seats at the front of the hall became a premium.
 During the Saturday evening worship service, and immediately following the receiving of the regular offering, worshippers brought forward School Kits that had been assembled and collected during the previous months.
 Church World Service will distribute these to needy children.
 Each of the twenty-three districts were asked to bring a Comforter (similar to a quilt) that would be sold during a silent auction to also benefit Church World Service.
 Tuesday evening continues to be the traditional time for the Children's Choir to precede the evening worship.
 Reflecting on the Conference Theme of Extending the Table, Moderator Alley arranged for a Special Table at each worship service.
 Each evening/morning, worship participants sat around this table to express harmony and unity of spirit.

 EXHIBITS: